 These tacos are perfect for vegetarians, hearty like regular taco meat!
 I like using corn tortillas or Mission Artisan Multi-Grain tortillas because they are lower in sodium and calories.
 Along with having fiber and whole grains, also being mindful of using low sodium cheeses.
 Adaptability wise, they are able to transform into being a vegetarian or vegan meal.
-Change up the type of broth use, either veggie or meat based, and using dairy or vegan dairy options!
+Change up the type of broth used (either veggie or meat based) and option to use dairy or vegan dairy options!

 1 Tbsp olive oil

 1/2 small onion, chopped